 The 500 engine range has varied since it was launched in 2008, with updates made along the way to keep them economical, efficient and up-to-date.

-Immediately, it feels (and sounds) much more eager to pick up the pace than the 1.2, but with a 0-62mph time of 11 seconds for the 85hp version, it’s not actually that much faster, but it will go on to reach 107mph.
-The Dualogic transmission is also available with the 85hp engine.
+Immediately, it feels (and sounds) much more eager to pick up the pace than the 1.2, but with a 0-62mph time of 11.0 seconds, it’s not actually that much faster, but it will go on to reach 106mph.
+The Dualogic transmission was also formerly available with the 85hp engine.

 Engines no longer available